fenok/galaxis/README.md

 -   `processResponse` - function that returns data or throws an error based on request's `Response` (native).
 -   `merge` - function that merges `GeneralRequestData` and `PartialRequestData` into `RequestData`.
 -   `toCache`, `fromCache` - functions for writing data to and reading data from cache.
+-   `clearCacheFromOptimisticResponse` - function that removes optimistic response from cache.

 Every field may be configured either globally on `Client` instance or on concrete request.